CLI Build and Download

 Pass CMake Cache Variables

 CMake cache variables’ initial values can be set using the -D option.
-To inherit this functionality, build.py also supports the -D option.
+To inherit this functionality, ameba.py build also supports the -D option.
 Predefined values by CMake and user-defined values can both follow after -D.

 Note